 By 2014, only about 225 non-branch employees were still based in Albany at the former KeyCorp Tower.

-In January 2015, KeyBank participated in the construction debt financing syndicate behind the Balko Wind Project purchased from Apex Clean Energy by D.E.
+In January 2015, KeyBank participated in the construction debt financing syndicate behind the Balko Wind Project, which was purchased from Apex Clean Energy by D.E.
 Shaw Renewable Investments.

-On July 29, 2016, KeyCorp acquired First Niagara Bank for $4.1 billion in cash and stock, strengthening Key's position in Upstate New York and New England and expanding into Pennsylvania.
+On July 29, 2016, KeyCorp acquired First Niagara Bank for $4.1 billion in cash and stock, strengthening Key's position in Upstate New York and New England and entering Pennsylvania.

-On May 13, 2019, KeyBank announced it would be opening its first tellerless branch in Boulder, Colorado, featuring private offices with financial wellness consultants instead of teller lines.
+On May 13, 2019, KeyBank announced the opening of its first tellerless branch in Boulder, Colorado, featuring private offices and financial wellness consultants.

-In September 2019, Christopher Gorman was appointed president of KeyBank.
+In September 2019, Christopher Gorman was appointed as president of KeyBank.

-On May 1, 2020, Christopher M. Gorman assumed the role of Chairman, Chief Executive Officer, and President of KeyCorp.
+On May 1, 2020, Christopher M. Gorman became the Chairman, Chief Executive Officer, and President of KeyCorp.

 Bank of America is a multinational investment bank and financial...